Navigating the 5 Stages of Palliative Care: A Guide for Caregivers

 Stage 1: Initial Assessment and Care Planning

 The first step of every palliative care journey is the creation of a bespoke and personalised care plan.
 This care plan is created in conjunction with the patient, their family and their broader palliative care team.
-If you’re using a home care agency, you should expect involvement from the Registered Manager and the Field Care Supervisor.
+This healthcare team may include your GP, specialist doctors, registered nurses, and community nurses.
+If you're using a home care agency, you should expect involvement from the Registered Manager and the Field Care Supervisor.

-Future planning goes beyond creating a will that outlines what happens to your money, property and possessions after your death.
-Consideration should also be given to advanced decisions, also known as living wills, and assigning someone as your Lasting Power of Attorney, who is someone you give permission to make decisions on your behalf if you’re unable to.
+Advanced care planning goes beyond creating a will that outlines what happens to your money, property and possessions after your death.
+Consideration should also be given to advanced decisions, also known as living wills, and assigning someone as your Lasting Power of Attorney, who is someone you give permission to make decisions on your behalf if you're unable to.
+These decisions ensure the person’s future treatment plan is respected as their illness progresses.

 Stage 2: Emotional Preparation